 The herbal remedies made from agrimony must be used carefully, as they are known to cause certain susceptible individuals to experience the symptoms of photo dermatitis, which is a type of skin rash that can develop following the consumption of the herb and which comes on when the person's skin is subsequently exposed to direct sunlight.

-The ideal time to collect and harvest agrimony is when the plant is in full bloom-carefully pick the leaves, the flowers, and the stems during the late spring or early summer-a time when agrimony usually flowers.
+The ideal time to collect and harvest agrimony is when the herb is in full bloom-carefully pick the leaves, the flowers, and the stems during the late spring or early summer-a time when agrimony usually flowers.
 The parts which are plucked can be used fresh in herbal remedies or then may be dried and stored for use at a later time.